 Looking for a low maintenance garden that still offers bags of colour?
 Then a gravel garden may be right for you.

-Taking inspiration from Mediterranean countries that can have long spells of hot weather, a gravel garden can be bright, colourful and easy to maintain with drought resistant plants.
-You can also include plants like Androsace carnea ‘Rock Jasmine’ for path ways or Cordyline australis (cabbage palm) as a focal point.
+Taking inspiration from Mediterranean countries that can have long spells of hot weather, a gravel garden can be bright, colourful, and easy to maintain with drought resistant plants.
+You can also include plants like Androsace carnea (pink rock jasmine) for pathways or Cordyline australis (cabbage palm) as a focal point.

 When doing the hard-landscaping work, remember to put down some landscape fabric, as this will prevent weeds from growing.

 Here are my choices for the 9 plants that will make your gravel garden a cut above the rest.